grkw/grkw/README.md

 - A letter-writing site using React and Supabase
 - An interpreter for an esolang called Piet using Rust

-In the past, I've built:
-- A motion primitive sampler using deep imitation learning to accelerate an online long-horizon quadcopter planner.
-- The drone model validation tool at Zipline and root-caused system instability in the a rocket engine at Blue Origin.
+In the past, I've built a motion primitive sampler using deep imitation learning to accelerate an online long-horizon quadcopter planner.
+I also built the drone model validation tool at Zipline and root-caused system instability in the a rocket engine at Blue Origin.

 I graduated from UCLA with a B.S. in Electrical Engineering in June 2024 as a Regents Scholar.
 <!--